mauretto78/simple-event-store-manager/README.md

 ## API Implementation

 In [examples folder](https://github.com/mauretto78/simple-event-store-manager/tree/master/examples) you will find a simple example of an API implementation.
-Here is the code:
+Here is the full code:

 ```php
 use JMS\Serializer\SerializerBuilder;